 e.
-Policies adopted for the induction and training of Trustees
+Policies and procedures adopted for the induction and training of Trustees

 The training and induction provided for new Trustees will depend upon their existing experience.
 Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents they will need to undertake their role as Trustees.
 New Trustees have the opportunity to undertake National Governor Association training and Trustees receive regular National Governor Association updates.
 As there are normally only a few new Trustee appointments each year, induction tends to be done informally and is tailored specifically to the individual.
-Trustees are made aware of specific courses offered by various external organisations as appropriate.
+Trustees are made aware of specific courses offered by various external organisations as appropriate, and are asked to do safeguarding training/updates during their term of office as well as when they first join the board.